jeffclough/jeffclough/README.md

 <a name="hobbies"></a><br/>
 **Hobbies:**
 - Hiking/Backpaking
   - My wife and I go backpacking with a group of friends every month or so during the warmer months.
-It's just just an over-night, but we try to stretch it out if we get a holiday weekend.
+It's usually just an over-night, but we try to stretch it out if we get a holiday weekend.
   - We also enjoy this just as a couple.
 It's good to get away from everything _except_ each other. :couple: And it's good to be married to someone who feels the same way.
 - Cycling
   - Mountain biking: In my younger days.
 I don't bounce very well anymore.